kysgattu/Online-Voting-System/README.md

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/del_voters.PNG)

 ### Disqualify Candidates <a name='remove-candidate'></a>
-If a candidate nominated for the elections violates any rule or doesn't satisfy the norms set by the election commmission, afdmin can disqualify the candidate from the election.This can be done by entering the CandidateId of the candidate in the provided text area and click submit.
+If a candidate nominated for the elections violates any rule or doesn't satisfy the norms set by the election commmission, admin can disqualify the candidate from the election.This can be done by entering the CandidateId of the candidate in the provided text area and click submit.

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/del_cand.PNG)